Locale runtime

 Adapters

 Configure locale persistence and inference adapters.
-Learn how to use cookies, server functions, and Accept-Language headers in TanStack i18n.
+Learn how to use cookies, custom server/client callbacks, and Accept-Language headers in TanStack i18n.